-CoC Grading Policy for Fall 2020 and Spring 2021
+CoC Grading Policy for Fall 2020, Spring 2021, and summer 2021

-After carefully considering advice from the campus Faculty Senate and the ASUC Office of Academic Affairs, the College of Chemistry has decided to accept P grades in satisfaction of college, major, and minor requirements for Fall 2020 and Spring 2021.
+After carefully considering advice from the campus Faculty Senate and the ASUC Office of Academic Affairs, the College of Chemistry has decided to accept P grades in satisfaction of college, major, and minor requirements for Fall 2020, Spring 2021, and Summer 2021.
 (This does not apply to the UC-wide Entry Level Writing requirement: College Writing R1A must be taken for a letter grade and completed with a C or better to satisfy the requirement.)